-Effect of PSC on adjustments to build-up soil P Status more quickly.
+Effect of PSC on adjustments to build-up soil P Status more quickly

-The changes are increments of extractable soil P from 1 to 6 mg/l i.e. from VL to lower end of M-; and 6 to 11 mg/l i.e. lower end of M- to M+ (Table J).
-Change in P on an area basis (kg $P_2O_5$ /ha) are estimates using an estimated amount of soil in 1ha to 20cm depth as 2400 t.
+The changes are increments of extractable soil P from 1 to 6 mg/l in to P Status of M-; and 6 to 11 mg/l in to P Status of M+ (Table J).
+Change in P on an area basis (kg P_2O_5/ha) are estimates using an estimated amount of soil in 1 ha to 20 cm depth as 2400 t.
 The estimated amount to change soil P test will be closer to the total P required when P is applied as inorganic, soluble P at a small surplus to build-up soil P slowly over a number of years, compared with single, large applications of P in organic fertilisers.
-The table shows that more than twice the amount of P is required moving from 1 to 6 mg/l P i.e. from VL to M- than moving from 6 to 11 mg/l P i.e. from M- to M+ P Status; and about twice the amount of P is required in PSC 3 soils than PSC 1 soils to move to M- and M+ P Status.
+The table shows that more than twice the amount of P is required moving from 1 to 6 mg/l P i.e. from VL to M-Status than moving from 6 to 11mg/l P i.e. from M- to M+ P Status; and about twice the amount of P is required in PSC 3 soils than PSC 1 soils to move to M- and M+ P Status.